-Why did we develop new titanium hooks for our gaffs?
+Why did we develop new titanium alloy hooks for our gaffs?

-Now, our 6″ titanium alloy hook weighs the same as our 4″ stainless steel hook, so titanium solved the problem and kept our gaffs, every model we make, afloat.
+Now, our 5″ titanium alloy hook weighs LESS THAN our old 4″ 17-4 stainless steel hook but is more than double the strength.
+You can say the “work” was worth it as we now have a workhorse of a gaff hook.
 As we learned to work the titanium alloy, we started to realize how much potential there was for our smaller gaffs as well.
+A few ounces is huge when it’s extended out 8, or even 12ft away from your hand!

 How much lighter is titanium vs. stainless steel?

-Our titanium and stainless hooks are identical, geometrically, but the titanium alloy versions are approximately 40% lighter.
-If you don’t think a few ounces matter, try holding up the differing weights at the end of a 6ft or 8ft long fulcrum.
+Our titanium alloy and original 17-4 stainless hooks are identical, geometrically, but the titanium alloy versions are approximately 40% lighter.
+If you don’t think a few ounces matter, try holding up the differing weights at the end of an 8ft long pole for just a few seconds.

 - less fatigue